 So, if you have never used coconut flour to bake with, you are in for a treat.
-It is allowed on the GAPS diet, AIP and for paleo recipes.
+It is allowed on the paleo diet.

 Why should you use coconut flour?

-- It is allowed on the GAPS, AIP and Paleo diets.
+- Allowed on the AIP and Paleo diets.

-- It is high in protein, fiber and very filling.
+- High in protein, fiber and very filling.

-- It is thought to support thyroid function and the immune system because of the levels of lauric acid it contains.
+- Thought to support thyroid function and the immune system because of the levels of lauric acid it contains.

-- It is a good source of manganese which helps keep your bones healthy, supports a healthy nervous system and maintains blood sugar levels.
+- A good source of manganese which helps keep your bones healthy, supports a healthy nervous system and maintains blood sugar levels.

-- It is gluten free so, it does not cause problems that can be linked to grains containing gluten.
+- Gluten free so, it does not cause problems that can be linked to grains containing gluten.